 We understand that this is a difficult time for business but Glasgow City Council is committed to working with you to assist in the recovery and to return to a form of operation of your business while restrictions continue to be in place and the Scottish Government's phased approach to easing lockdown requires to be followed.

 Officers of Environmental Health and Trading Standards are authorised under the regulations and are available to provide advice on compliance.
 We would, however, remind businesses that it is their responsibility to access the law and guidance.
-Sector specific guidance can be accessed on the Scottish Government website here.
+Sector specific guidance can be accessed on the Scottish Government website.

-Once you have reviewed the guidance and consider it possible to re-open your business in accordance with the Scottish Government's Route Map, it is essential that you carry out a risk assessment and put appropriate controls in place to ensure you can operate your business safely - protecting your staff and customers as well as the general public.
+Once you have reviewed the guidance and consider it possible to re-open your business in accordance with Scotland's Strategic Framework and Scottish Government's Route Map, it is essential that you carry out a risk assessment and put appropriate controls in place to ensure you can operate your business safely - protecting your staff and customers as well as the general public.

 Guidance to assist you document your COVID-19 risk assessment and policy can be found at Guidance on operating your business safely (Environmental Health).